CJMABA/alx-low_level_programming/0x01-variables_if_else_while/README.md

-variables if else while readme
+variable if else and while